 Use a piece of paper and pen or your phone to record the taxi’s name, plate number, contact number, and operator name.
 Check if the details found outside the cab, inside the cab (right below the window), and the driver’s ID card (displayed somewhere in the dashboard) matched.
 Send the info to a family or whoever is waiting for your arrival, and make sure that the driver knows that.

 Make sure to lock the doors, keep the windows up, and valuables hidden to avoid attracting robbers and “smash-and-grab” groups.
+This is mandatory for taxi safety.
 Always keep loose change in your pocket so you never have to take out and display your wallet when paying.

 10 | Never Share Personal Information